Reporting Sexual Misconduct & Getting Support

 - All members of the campus community have the right to be free from retaliation for reporting sexual harassment or misconduct or participating in an investigation or resolution.

-- Students have a right to be notified of their ability to counseling and health services.
+- Individuals have a right to be notified of the availability of counseling and health services.

-- Students and employees have a right to be notified of resources available both on and off campus.
+- Individuals have a right to be notified of resources available both on and off campus.

 - All parties involved in sexual harassment or sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings.

-- Reporting parties have the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by criminal or civil courts, and may seek the help of the Title IX Coordinators or University of Scranton Police in requesting and enforcing.
+- Parties have the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts, and may seek the help of the Title IX Coordinators or University of Scranton Police to request and enforce same.

-- The Dean of Students will coordinate residential, academic and other appropriate accommodations to assist students who have experienced sexual harassment or sexual misconduct.
+- The Office of Equity and Diversity will coordinate residential, academic and other appropriate accommodations to assist students who have experienced sexual harassment or sexual misconduct.

 *In limited circumstances the University Police Department is notified where there may be an ongoing threat to the community (i.e., Clery Reportable matters including those that may require activation of the Emergency Notification System)